Treatments You Can Trust

 Clinical Massage is focused on treating a specific illness or condition.

 Clinical massage works directly with the body.
 It is the combination of detailed client consultation and a tailored program of treatment that helps to address the pain.
+It is often used to help people with chronic conditions such as fibromyalgia, hypermobility, and connective tissue disorders.

 Sports injuries, both recent and long-term, can be treated by clinical massage.
 Sometimes after an injury, the pain of the injury remains, even when the tissues have healed.
 Helping you to understand and overcome this pain, is a major factor in the work.
-Your treatment session will incorporate hands-on body work, massage, mobility and movement.
+Your treatment session will incorporate hands-on bodywork, massage, mobility, and movement.

 A program of home strengthening and movement helps to reduce pain and increase mobility.
 Keeping your body active and mobile but within your pain threshold, will help to improve your general flexibility and reduce pain.

 Everyday issues (such as those created by the workplace or lifting something incorrectly in the garden) can also be addressed by Clinical Massage.
 Tennis elbow can also be brought on by carrying heavy bags or painting walls (not just tennis).
 RSI (Repetitive Strain Injury), is a painful complaint often associated with repetitive workplace habits such as typing.
 Carpal Tunnel Syndrome (CTS) can be caused by nerve compression often during pregnancy or through poor workstation conditions in the office.
 Both RSI and CTS respond extremely well to clinical massage.
-Similarly, a painful and stiff neck, a sore lower back or aching shoulders, are all muscular issues that can be improved with clinical massage.
+Similarly, a painful and stiff neck, a sore lower back, or aching shoulders, are all muscular issues that can be improved with clinical massage.